Western Equine Encephalitis Fact Sheet

-- WEE is normally maintained between Culex tarsalis mosquitoes (1 of 50 species in Minnesota) and birds.
-People and horses are bitten by Cx. tarsalis during the late summer months (mid-July through early September) in wet years when this mosquito is produced in abundance.
+WEE is normally maintained between Culex tarsalis mosquitoes (1 of 50 species in Minnesota) and birds.
+People and horses are bitten by Culex tarsalis during the late summer months (mid-July through early September).

 How serious is Western equine encephalitis?

-- Horses and humans are often referred to as "dead-end" hosts for WEE, as the virus does not build to high enough levels in our blood to infect other mosquitoes that bite us.
+Horses and humans are often referred to as "dead-end" hosts for WEE, because the virus does not build to high enough levels in our blood to infect other mosquitoes that bite us.

 What is the risk of a Western equine encephalitis outbreak in Minnesota?

 During 1941 there was a large regional outbreak (including several states and Canada) of WEE.
 There may have been as many as 791 cases in Minnesota that year with 90 deaths.
 In recent years, Minnesota has had infrequent and smaller outbreaks of WEE (15 human cases in 1975, single cases in 1983 and 1999).

 WEE is most commonly reported from states and Canadian provinces west of the Mississippi River.
 During past Minnesota outbreaks, the virus has been found over much of western and southern Minnesota.
 Culex tarsalis mosquitoes are often abundant in this area because they are able to use semi-permanent grassy wetlands in agricultural parts of the state as breeding sites.

 If people engage in outdoor activities at dusk and dawn they can wear long sleeved shirts and long pants.
 They can also use mosquito repellents containing DEET (up to 30% DEET) according to label instructions.